thrightguy/CloudToLocalLLM/MAINTENANCE_SCRIPTS.md

 ## Initial Deployment

-For a fresh installation, follow these steps:
+For a fresh installation with monitoring, follow these steps:

 ```bash
 # Create deployment directory